 - Life After High School Transition Tool Kit (PDF, 80 pages, 2018), written to help parents understand issues related to postsecondary transition planning.
 Includes examples.

 - Clear presentation of the three types of postsecondary goals, what makes a good one, and what makes a bad one.
 Also includes clear explanations of annual goals and transition services.
 Center for Parent Information and Resources

 - Youth on the Move is a Massachusetts website focused on engaging youth in transition programming.
 It’s written for professionals to provide them with assistance and information related to postsecondary transition: measurable postsecondary goals

-- A one-hour webinar from the Strafford Learning Center in New Hampshire.
+- A one-hour webinar from the Strafford Learning Center in New Hampshire, located on the Institute for Disability’s website.
 Three different student case studies help participants understand how to write appropriate, measurable postsecondary goal statements that describe the student’s vision for life after high school, and how to use and document relevant age-appropriate transition assessments to develop and revise the student’s vision in the years leading to high school completion: Developing Measurable Post Secondary Goals and Age-Appropriate Transition Assessments (Part 1) (scroll partway down the page to find this one)

 Is there an appropriate and measurable postsecondary goal or goals that covers education or training, employment, and, as needed, independent living?

 Essential Elements adapted from O’Leary (2010), Reviewer Reference Form for the Transition Requirements Checklist